OfficeDev/office-js-docs-pr/docs/concepts/privacy-and-security.md

 - Developers shouldn't use ActiveX controls in Office Add-ins as ActiveX controls don't support the cross-platform nature of the add-in platform.

-- Content and task pane add-ins assume the same SSL settings that Internet Explorer uses by default, and allows most content to be delivered only by SSL.
+- Content and task pane add-ins assume the same SSL settings that the browser uses by default, and allows most content to be delivered only by SSL.
 Outlook add-ins require all content to be delivered by SSL.
 Developers must specify in the **SourceLocation** element of the add-in manifest a URL that uses HTTPS, to identify the location of the HTML file for the add-in.

-    To make sure add-ins aren't delivering content by using HTTP, when testing add-ins, developers should make sure the following settings are selected in Internet Explorer and no security warnings appear in their test scenarios:
+    To make sure add-ins aren't delivering content by using HTTP, when testing add-ins, developers should make sure the following settings are selected in **Internet Options** in **Control Panel** and no security warnings appear in their test scenarios:

     - Make sure the security setting,  **Display mixed content**, for the  **Internet** zone is set to **Prompt**.
-You can do that by selecting the following in Internet Explorer: on the  **Security** tab of the **Internet Options** dialog box, select the **Internet** zone, select **Custom level**, scroll to look for  **Display mixed content**, and select  **Prompt** if it isn't already selected.
+You can do that by selecting the following in **Internet Options**: on the  **Security** tab, select the **Internet** zone, select **Custom level**, scroll to look for  **Display mixed content**, and select  **Prompt** if it isn't already selected.

     - Make sure **Warn if Changing between Secure and not secure mode** is selected in the **Advanced** tab of the **Internet Options** dialog box.